 There’s a new gem in town!
 It’s a memoization gem called

 MemoWise (pun very much intended) and we think it’s the best way to memoize methods in Ruby.
-This post covers its origin story, and we also wrote about what makes it so fast and some advanced Ruby tricks we learned along the way.
+This post covers its origin story, and we also wrote about what makes it so fast and some esoteric Ruby we learned along the way.

 What is memoization?

 One of our codebases has a method that we’ll call

 slow_value.
 It’s really complex, involves multiple database queries, and takes a long time to return a result.

 Performance data for our application made it clear that this method was a bottleneck.
 It was repeating the same slow computations over and over again even though it was always producing the same result (i.e., it’s deterministic).